markdoc/docs/pages/docs/faq.md

 ### Why not AsciiDoc?

-[AsciiDoc](https://asciidoc.org/) is a plain-text markup format that is designed specifically for techncial writing, incorporating ideas from DocBook and other publishing technologies.
+[AsciiDoc](https://asciidoc.org/) is a plain-text markup format that is designed specifically for technical writing, incorporating ideas from DocBook and other publishing technologies.
 AsciiDoc gets a lot of things right–extensibility, support for highly-structured content, parsing to an AST, and open governance.

 We are big fans of AsciiDoc–it was a major source of inspiration when we began designing Markdoc.
 In fact, our earliest efforts to modernize our content format at Stripe back in 2017 involved a proof-of-concept built on the Ruby-based [AsciiDoctor](https://asciidoctor.org/) library.
 There are several reasons why we ultimately moved to Markdown instead of proceeding with AsciiDoc as our efforts progressed.